 In the Google Ads API, updates are done using a field mask.
-The field mask lists all the fields you intend to change with the update, and any specified fields that are not in the field mask will be ignored, even if sent to the server.
+The field mask lists all the fields you intend to change with the update, and any specified fields that are not in the field mask are ignored, even if sent to the server.

-The recommended way to generate field masks is using our built-in field mask utility (FieldMasks), which hides a lot of the specific details and lets you generate field masks automatically by monitoring the changes you make to the entity's fields.
+The recommended way to generate field masks is using our built-in field mask utility (FieldMasks), which lets you generate field masks from a modified object instead of building them from scratch.

 Here's an example for updating a campaign: